-This unique project involved the first installation of StorTera’s Emergency Energy Storage Unit (EESU), a battery backpack developed to support disaster relief efforts in countries affected by climate change.
+This unique project involved the development, prototyping and first installation of StorTera’s Emergency Energy Storage Unit (EESU), a battery backpack developed to support disaster relief efforts in countries affected by climate change.
 The EESU prototype is a 5kW/5kWh system comprised of two 20 litre backpacks weighing approximately 25kg each.
 It was developed under an Innovate UK funded project that concluded in March 2018.

 The installation allows the charity to use their solar generation to power second-hand laptops that are used to educate local plantation workers in the evenings.
 It also keeps the EESU charged and ready for deployment in disaster relief operations.
 KERA has used the systems numerous times to support victims of these events, most recently in May 2018 when flooding affected 130,000 people in 20 districts with over 13,000 families evacuated to 231 welfare centres due to flood and landslide risks in 10 districts.